kashkarik22i/market-logic/README.md

 Assuming requirements are not strict, the library should work.
 However, of course, there are details and corner cases which have not been covered.

+One issue worth mentioning is that parsing is a bit lenient because the parsing library is so.
+See bug report [here](https://github.com/JodaOrg/joda-time/issues/60).

 In many cases potential issues were commented as "TODO" in the code.
 One can grep "TODO" (yes, just like that) to have an overview.